TIBCOSoftware/snappy-on-k8s/charts/snappydata/README.md

 ```
 # first cd to your SnappyData product dir
 cd $SNAPPY_HOME
-# submit the job using snappydata-leader-public service etxernalIp and port 8090 in the -lead option
+# Submit the job using snappydata-leader-public service etxernalIp and port 8090 in the -lead option
 # The command below submits a job called CreatePartitionedRowTable as given the SnappyData how-to docs
 bin/snappy-job.sh submit
   --app-name CreatePartitionedRowTable